Solaireis/Solaireis/README.md

 -  Sakuran Japanese Cultural Clubs

-### 🧋 Hobbies: I
+### 🧋 Hobbies: I\
-in my free time I enjoy doing many things such as
+In my free time I enjoy doing many things such as
-- photography
+- doing photography & astrophotography
+- playing the piano
-- art
+- drawing lots of art
-- music
+- listening to music
-- reading
+- reading books
-- cooking
+- cooking yummy food
 - sports and more!! („• ֊ •„)

 ### My Favourite quote on the Internet